Senjutsu: Critical reception

-As with the band’s former album The Book of Souls, both Kerrang! and Metal Hammer magazines gave the album high marks: the former titled it as "Metal legends Iron Maiden make a stunning surprise return with their 17th studio album, Senjutsu" the latter "Iron Maiden's Senjutsu: an electrifying, cinematic masterpiece" and awarded it with 4.5 out of five stars.
+As with the band's former album The Book of Souls, both Kerrang! and Metal Hammer magazines gave the album high marks: the former titled it as "Metal legends Iron Maiden make a stunning surprise return with their 17th studio album, Senjutsu" the latter "Iron Maiden's Senjutsu: an electrifying, cinematic masterpiece" and awarded it with 4.5 out of five stars.
 Blabbermouth.net were also extremely positive, scoring band's 17th studio album 9/10 and deeming the release in words: "Senjutsu is a modern gem from one of the greatest heavy metal bands ever, if not the absolute greatest".

-The American magazine Rolling Stone appreciated Senjutsu and awarded it with 4 out of five stars and highly positive opinion: "Iron Maiden age gracefully, make metal for the ages on ‘Senjutsu’.
+The American magazine Rolling Stone appreciated Senjutsu and awarded it with 4 out of 5 stars.
+Overall, the publication had a highly positive opinion of the album, stating: "Iron Maiden age gracefully, make metal for the ages on 'Senjutsu'.
 Long-running metal firebrands have matured their sound on LP 17 without sacrificing any of their epic grit".
 Rolling Stone went on to name the album one of the top 50 albums of 2021, and the best metal album of 2021, describing the album as "their most progressive masterstroke yet."
 Ultimate Classic Rock praised album with an enthusiastic review claiming that "Steve Harris seems to have fulfilled his ambition of turning Maiden into a no-holds-barred prog band, albeit with a taste for riffs and melodies that remain specifically theirs.
 Blue-collar Genesis, if you will, delivered with intricacy and a spirit of unity.
 After a four-decade career brimming with epic records in this vein, their 17th album, Senjutsu, may be one of Iron Maiden's most epic".

-An international online magazine PopMatters scored the album 8/10, advising the listeners to "(...) let the world’s greatest heavy metal band take you on yet another excursion.
-It’s not without its share of bumps and plenty of familiar scenery, but after more than 40 years, it’s as exhilarating as ever".
-British magazine NME gave Iron Maiden’s album 4 out of five stars and described Senjutsu as "(…) an instant classic in Iron Maiden’s 41-year journey.
-The powerhouse metal sound that’s earned them a religious following in every far-flung corner of the globe remains firm.
-But here, they take things further; ultimately letting imaginations run wild in an album that’s more confident and idea-packed than ever before".

-Loudwire called it one of the best metal albums of 2021.
+An international online magazine PopMatters scored the album 8/10, advising the listeners to "(...) let the world's greatest heavy metal band take you on yet another excursion.
+It's not without its share of bumps and plenty of familiar scenery, but after more than 40 years, it's as exhilarating as ever".
+British magazine NME gave Iron Maiden's album 4 out of 5 stars; the publication described Senjutsu as "(…) an instant classic in Iron Maiden's 41-year journey.
+The powerhouse metal sound that's earned them a religious following in every far-flung corner of the globe remains firm.
+But here, they take things further; ultimately letting imaginations run wild in an album that's more confident and idea-packed than ever before".Loudwire called it one of the best metal albums of 2021.